 - Use a fully randomized search to look for sequences of operations that seem to work well.

 - Take the best-performing of those op sequences, and do a search that only changes their constants.

 - For the very best hashes that come out of that, compare them in the visual inspector that Brent Burley provided in the supplemental material of his Owen hashing paper.
 In particular, focusing on visually comparing their FFTs across a variety of seeds and sample counts.

 The code I hacked together to do these evaluations and searches can be found here.
 It also includes a version of Brent Burley's visual inspector, with the hashes from this post included (including the full Owen scramble and the two hashes below).

-The highest quality hash that came out of this process is the following:
+The highest quality hash that initially came out of this process was the following:

 x *= 0x788aeeed x ^= x * 0x41506a02 x += seed x *= seed | 1 x ^= x * 0x7483dc64

 The quantitative measures, while not perfect, appear very good.
 And visual inspection of both the resulting point sets and their FFTs was (as far as I could tell) essentially indistinguishable from a full Owen scramble.
 It's also no more expensive than the original Laine-Karras hash.

 any_constant = 123 buckets = [0, 0, 0, 0, ...] loop for as long as you like: seed = random() buckets[owen_hash(any_constant, seed) & 0xff] += 1

 ...almost half of the buckets end up empty, and there is significant bias even in the buckets that aren't.
 Since you need to reverse the bits for Owen scrambling, those lowest bits become the highest bits, and it can end up being a real problem.7